 Mullarney, like James Joyce, realised the need to be an outsider.
 Since 1970 she based her art studio in Italy and then travelled further afield to include Mexico and India, learning about art and life in equal measure, filling notebooks with drawings that held meaning for her, and which influenced her work.

-Ultimately her work is driven by a search for psychic freedom and balance.
-While the external targets of oppression are present and obvious, Mullarney’s work is focused on more self-imposed restraints.
+Ultimately her work was driven by a search for psychic freedom and balance.
+While the external targets of oppression are present and obvious, Mullarney’s work focuses on more self-imposed restraints.

 Table of Contents

 Foreword by the editors, Catherine Marshall and Mary Ryder

 All the Stances of Shyness: Catherine Marshall

 Entre chien et loup: Declan McGonagle